DrK-Lo/lotterhoslabprotocols/discovery_1-gettingstarted.md

 To get info on the nodes type `sinfo -p lotterhos`, which gives the node IDs, and `lscpu #####` to get info on the CPUs for that node.

 `scontrol show partition lotterhos` shows what we can do.
 There are no limits on job submissions, the default time is 7 days with a max of 30 days.
+When you type the code, you can see MaxTime=30-00:00:00

 `squeue -p lotterhos` shows what is current running.
 You definitely want to check this before you try to `srun` (see below) or submit jobs!

+There is 5GB of memory on each core, with 36 cores/node and 72 cores total across both.
+So it should be possible to submit an array with 140 jobs at a time, each with 2.5 GB memory, but I haven't tried it yet.

 ## Troubleshooting and trying code
 To develop code and troubleshoot, there is a `debug` partition.
 You can also use the `lotterhos` partition.